Why breakthrough performance isn’t where you think

 An example in business might be that you are giving away (or more often undervaluing) an element of your product or service which you could be charging for (because “it’s always been that way”).

-Or, as a leader, you’re behaviour is negatively impacting on your team and holding back greater performance levels, but you’re just not aware of it.
+Or, as a business leader, you’re behaviour is negatively impacting on your team and holding back greater performance levels, but you’re just not aware of it.

 These example are all things that, if you stopped doing them, you would see a significant and rapid advance in performance.